YT205/YashT_Portfolio/README.md

 - Used an **MPU-9250 IMU** (gyro + accelerometer + magnetometer) for orientation tracking.
 - Wrote **custom Arduino drivers** for gyroscope data handling.
 - Controlled DC motors with an **H-Bridge motor driver**.
 - Powered by an **Arduino Uno**, achieving smooth recovery from disturbances.
+- Designed a custom light-weight frame to house the electrics using **Autodesk Inventor**

 🛠 **Tech Stack:** `Arduino Uno`, `MPU-9250 IMU`, `H-Bridge`, `DC Motors`, `PID Control`